CristianBuca/MS4_MotoStyle/README.md

 * Use PostgreSQL to store data,
 * Use Python and Django Framework to manipulate and present the data to the end-user,
+* Use AWS to host and deliver media.
 * Offer full CRUD functionality over the database to the store owners,
 * Offer a responsive and mobile-friendly experience to users,